S-P-A-N-N-E-R-S/HandbookWebsite/docs/git.md

 - __asio__ To install the asio C++ library, you can type this command: `sudo apt-get install -y libasio-dev`
 - __OpenSSL dev library__ The OpenSSL development library can be installed with `sudo apt-get install libssl-dev`.

-Please follow the following instructions to manually install the backend server:
+Please stick to the following instructions to manually install the backend server:

 - Clone the repository with submodules: `git clone --recurse-submodules <backend-repository>`
 - Install pqxx library manually: